How to Skate on Synthetic Ice

-There is no doubt that skating on synthetic ice where some products are concerned is radically different than real ice.
-There are some products that are so bad that it is difficult to skate backwards.
-Heck with some products it’s hard enough to skate forwards!
+There is no doubt that skating on synthetic ice can be radically different than real ice – if the product is either of low quality or not well maintained.
+There are some products that are so bad that it is difficult to even skate backwards – heck with some products it’s hard enough to skate forwards!

-What motivated me to get into this business was our own experience with low quality products.
-It always amazed me that a business owner selling synthetic ice practice time would install a poor quality product but those were our first experiences with it.
+What motivated me to get into this business was my own experience with low quality products.
+It amazed me that a business owner selling the synthetic ice would install a poor quality product but, that was my first experience with it.
 It was OK for shooting pucks but that was about it.

-In my own experience here are things my own kids have worked on:
+Since then, I’ve had my own SmartRink Synthetic Ice products installed at home, and here are some of things my own kids have worked on:

 - stride mechanics (relationship of hip, knee, ankle, toe)